 It is impossible to discuss the subject of the development of Tribal justice systems without the subject of inadequate funding and lack of resources taking a central role in the analysis of all problems and solutions.
 The GAO confirmed in its February 2011 report that all Tribes rely on federal funding for justice systems, but for the majority federal funding is a fraction of their total budget.
 The GAO found that the lack of resources forces Tribes to make critical trade-offs in services.
 Lack of funding prevents Tribal courts from maintaining adequate staffing and prevents them from recruiting and maintaining quality and experienced staff.
 Given the economic and budgetary realities of all governments (federal, state, and Tribal), it is unrealistic and unreasonable to simply assert that there needs to be more funding.
-Although more money would be welcome in Indian Country, we must instead explore more creative and productive methods of distributing the funding that exists and to open doors for the Tribes to find and generate new revenue streams so that they can deliver vital services to their own communities
+Although more money would be welcome in Indian Country, we must instead explore more creative and productive methods of distributing the funding that exists and to open doors for the Tribes to find and generate new revenue streams so that they can deliver vital services to their own communities.

-Although the Federal Government has fallen short in addressing the critical public safety problems in Indian Country, Tulalip and other Indian Tribes fortunate enough in recent years to raise revenues through gaming and new business enterenough in recent years to raise revenues through gaming and new business enter-prises have taken on the primary role of law enforcement on the Reservation.
+Although the Federal Government has fallen short in addressing the critical public safety problems in Indian Country, Tulalip and other Indian Tribes fortunate enough in recent years to raise revenues through gaming and new business enterprises have taken on the primary role of law enforcement on the Reservation.
 Since shouldering this responsibility, Tulalip and other Northwest Tribes have seen crime rates begin to drop, and the quality of life on the Reservation improve.
 Taking a lead role in criminal justice has gone hand in hand with steady gains in economic development and employment opportunities on the Reservation.
 Tulalip recognizes, however, that these gains are fragile, because Tribes lack reliable revenue sources that traditionally fund government justice systems.
+One change that could afford a near immediate infusion of Tribal court funding

 One change that could afford a near immediate infusion of Tribal court funding without requiring additional appropriations has already been championed to the Senate.
 It seems like a simple idea, but one that has yet to be adopted by any legislators or policy-makers; Tribal courts should be considered in the same light as all federal, state and local courts for funding resources.
 Some state court systems are beginning to recognize that Tribal courts can be and should be important partners in the administration of justice in this country.
 Instead of appearing as strange and foreign bodies, Tribal courts are being recognized for their often innovative and effective operations.
-Even so, Tribal courts are often excluded from federal and state planning and budgeting.
-Tribal justice systems should be included in funding streams provided to their federal and state court counterparts.
+Even so, Tribal justice systems should be included in funding streams provided to their federal and state court counterparts.
 Judge Raquel Montoya-Lewis and Judge Patricia Martin, President of the National Council of Juvenile and Family Court Judges, testified jointly before the Senate Finance Committee that Tribal courts should be eligible for federal court improvement funds available to other court systems.
 Funding of all court systems must be equal to assure equal results.